Maritime Festival history

 In 2009 the Maritime Festival celebrated its 10th anniversary with a stunning display of 3 tall ships, the Grand Turk a replica 18th century frigate, the Artemis an elegant 59m three-masted barque and the JST Lord Nelson, one of only two tall ships designed for disabled people in port for the occasion.
 Over a glorious weekend 30,000 visitors came to visit the ships, view demonstrations of maritime crafts such as net mending, knot tying and ship building, buy maritime related arts and crafts, eat local herring and kippers, drink local beer and hear shanty music on three separate stages.

-The Russian replica frigate, the Shtandart came into port in 2010 for visitors to go aboard.
+in 2010 the Russian replica frigate, the Shtandart came into port for visitors to go aboard.
 The Coronia made a welcome return to it's home port from Scarborough and hundreds of people enjoyed river trips up and down the Yare on this lovely pleasure cruiser.

 In 2011, visitors to the Maritime Festival were treated to an amazing aerial display from the masts of the JST Lord Nelson as two acrobat trapeze artists from No Fit State circus wowed the crowds with breathtaking displays of aerobatic proporations.
 Hundreds of visitors went aboard the Dutch three masted schooner Oosterschelde during the festival and many more enjoyed trips out to sea abord this elegant tall ship.

-In 2012 visitors got to go aboard and for a sail out on the high seas aboard the Mercedes, a stunningly elegant tall ship.
-Also in port was the Tres Hombres.
+In 2012 visitors set sail aboard the Mercedes, a stunningly elegant tall ship.
+Also in port, sponsored by SeaJacks UK Ltd was the Tres Hombres.

-In 2013 we welcomed the Morgenster Tall ship which took visitors out for sailings, however almost as fascinating was the Tug Challenge, a historic vessel which played it's part as a little ship of Dunkirk.
+In 2013 we welcomed the Morgenster tall ship which took visitors out for sailings, however almost as fascinating was the Tug Challenge, a historic vessel which played it's part as a Dunkirk little ship in 1940..